 (b) the extension would be inconsistent with any contract or other agreement already entered into by the landlord with another person (other than the tenant) that relates to the land or premises that are the subject of the lease (including an agreement to lease the land or premises to the other person).

+[Clause 9 amended: SL 2020/176 r.
+11.]

 10. Existing agreements and subsequent requests for rent relief

 (1) Subclause (2) applies if, before this Code was adopted under the Act —